zmebratu/Kickstarter-analysis/README.md

 ## Results

-One conclusion I can draw from the Outcomes based on Launch date is that May and June were the most successful campaigns.
-In addition to this, December had the worst success to failed campaign rate.
-After analyzing the outcomes based on goals, I believe that $4,999 is the maximum amount that should be spent on a campaign.
-A limitation on this dataset is that the Outcomes based on Goals doesn’t allow the information to be filtered by parent category.
-If this were to occur, this will allow a more in-depth review of each category.
-In addition to this, the dataset could be filtered by year to identify if there’s any room for adjustments to be made.
-I think we could create another Outcomes by Launch Date graph to visually see all the parent categories together.
-I would also create another Outcomes based on Goals graph for each parent category.
-These will allow a more detailed synopsis about the campaigns.
+Based on the Outcomes by Launch Date data, May and June were the most successful months for campaigns, whereas December had the poorest success rate.
+Upon reviewing the Outcomes by Goals data, I concluded that a campaign goal of no more than $4,999 is advisable.
+However, the limitation of the dataset is that it lacks filtering by parent category, which could provide a more nuanced analysis of each category.
+To address this limitation, filtering by year could also reveal areas for potential improvement.
+To gain a comprehensive overview of all parent categories, another Outcomes by Launch Date graph could be created, along with separate Outcomes by Goals graphs for each parent category, to yield a more thorough analysis of campaign outcomes.